Roscoe Pondexter: Professional career

 Pondexter successfully applied for a hardship from the National Basketball Association (NBA) and was an early entrant in the 1974 NBA draft alongside his brother.
 They cited the financial need of their family as their reason for applying; Pondexter went against the recommendation of Long Beach State head coach Lute Olson that he stay in college.
-Pondexter was selected by the Boston Celtics in the third round but never made it to training camp with the team.
-He signed with the Virginia Squires of the American Basketball Association but was released before the season began.
+Pondexter was selected by the Boston Celtics in the third round.
+He chose to join the Virginia Squires of the American Basketball Association (ABA) who had also selected him in the third round of the ABA draft.
+He was released by the Squires one week before the 1974–75 season.

+On August 13, 1975, Pondexter signed with the San Diego Sails of the ABA.
+He was one of the last players cut before the start of the 1975–76 season.

 Pondexter instead played professionally in Europe and South America for ten years.
 Pondexter received the award for Most Valuable Player of the Liga Profesional de Baloncesto (LPB) while playing for Colosos de Carabobo in 1978.
 He played for Pagnossin / Tai Ginseng Gorizia from 1978 to 1981.
 Pondexter played for Carrera Venezia during the 1983–84 season.